 Clean mushrooms

 - Wipe mushrooms clean with a damp paper towel.
-Alternatively, under slowly running water, cup 2-3 mushrooms at a time in your hands.
+Alternatively, under a trickle of cold running water, cup 2 mushrooms at a time in your hands.
 Quickly run them under the water, gently rubbing the mushrooms to remove any debris.
-Place on paper towels to dry.
-Pop out the stems by pushing them from side to side, leaving a hollow center.
+Dry with paper towels.
+Pop out the stems by gently pushing them from side to side, leaving a hollow center.
 Roughly chop stems or briefly pulse in a food processor.

 Broil mushrooms